 Internships will provide an opportunity for students to arrange a three-day program working with a professional in the Tri-Cities area.
 This program offers students an opportunity to join the workforce for a few days in an attempt to learn more about potential careers.
 Students may not intern at Providence Academy nor may they work for or with their parents.
 Participants are responsible for their own transportation and lunch costs.

-All High Schoolers who are on the boys or girls basketball teams need to sign up for this intensive, unless you have already committed to a trip.
-Coach Burns and Coach Pitts have separate itineraries and costs for the boys and girls basketball team intensives.
+All High Schoolers who are on the Boys and Girls Varsity and JV basketball teams need to sign up for this intensive, unless you have already committed to a trip.
+Coach Pitts has an itinerary and cost for the boys and girls basketball team intensive.

 Participants: Basketball team members